curl/everything-curl/http-requests.md

 ## Customize headers

-In a HTTP request, after the initial request-line, there will typically follow a numbre of request headers.
+In a HTTP request, after the initial request-line, there will typically follow a number of request headers.
 That's a set of `name: value` pairs that ends with a blank line that separates the headers from the following request body (that sometimes is empty).